Raja Imran Shah

-Raja Imran Shah bin Raja Amin (born 21 September 1998) is a Malaysian professional footballer who plays as a centre-back for Malaysia Super League club Perak.
+Raja Imran Shah bin Raja Amin (born 21 September 1998) is a Malaysian professional footballer who plays as a centre-back.

+Early life

+He is second out of 5 siblings, he is younger brother of actress and model Alicia Amin.
+He’s of mixed parentage of Malay, Chinese and German descent.

 Club career

 Sarawak United

 Before the 2022 season, he signed for Sarawak United.
 However, he experienced unpaid payments while playing for the club.
 In total, he made 16 appearances, scored 2 goals and made 1 assist for Sarawak United.

 Perak

 On 17 November 2022, Raja Imran joined the Malaysia Super League club Perak.
 One of the reasons he was signed was because manager Lim Leong Kim preferred signing young Malaysian players over foreign players.
 After the 2023 season began, he praised the Perak fans for their passion.
-However, when many supporters started to question the ability of Perak managher, Lim Teong Kim, Raja Imran came to his defense.
+However, when many supporters started to question the ability of Perak manager, Lim Teong Kim, Raja Imran came to his defense.

 Style of play

 He is known for his height and operates as a centre-back.